jacadik/github-demo/README.md

-# (single hashtag is marking a main header) GitHub Demo Repo
+# (single hashtag is marking a main header, the more hastags the lower level of the header) GitHub Demo Repo
 This is a demo of how to use an work with GitHub